edbpede/eksamen/README.md

 ## Subjects

-Currently includes examination materials for:
+The system is structured to support examination materials for:

 - Danish (Dansk)
+- English (Engelsk)
 - Mathematics (Matematik)

 ## Technology